NishuSingh-12/vanilla-javascript-projects/README.md

 A simple and responsive QR Code Generator built using HTML, CSS, and JavaScript.
 This app allows users to generate QR codes for any text or URL instantly.

+# Project - 3: 🔐 Password Strength Checker

+As the user types, the app checks the password using regular expressions and calculates its strength.
+Based on the strength, it updates the message and progress bar color with smooth animation.

 ## 👩‍💻 Author

 **Nishu Singh**